 Yes.
 For details please contact OMA Logistics Cote d’Ivoire.

-Completed crew list for onsigners and/or offsigners (forms available from OMA CI)
+- Completed crew list for On-signers and/or Off-signers

-- On signers will have to be directly transferred to the vessel from the airport
+- On signers will be transferred directly to the vessel.

-- Off signers will have to be directly transferred to the airport.
+- Off signers will be transferred directly to the airport.

 Update 24th July 2020